golang/go/README.md

 }
 ```
 4. Run the code by using the same run command with the hello world message.
-5. Open a new broswer with the link http://localhost:8080, you will se the messages there.
+5. Open a new broswer with the link http://localhost:8080, you will see the messages there.

 ### Contributing